balavenkatesh3322/balavenkatesh3322/README.md

 Hi, I'm Bala Venkatesh 👨‍💻
 I worked in different
-companies in various technologies like deep learning, machine learning, computer vision, and web application🎯
-Coming with solid programming
-skills, and the ability to clearly communicate complex and technical information💻
+companies in various technologies like deep learning, Gen AI Application, computer vision, and web application development🎯 Coming with solid programming skills, and the ability to clearly communicate complex and technical information💻